UTATRocketry/FCOFFS/README.md

 ## Solver Logic

-For a case with $n$ components, the solver takes an initial guess of all the nodal states (after initialization), and iteratively converges to a state where the residual vector is minimized.
-The nodal state can be represented by $W\in\mathbb{R}^{3n}$, while the residual vector is a vector with the same dimension $R\in\mathbb{R}^{3n}$.
+For a case with $n$ components, the solver takes an initial guess of all the interface states (after initialization), and iteratively converges to a state where the residual vector is minimized.
+The interface state can be represented by $W\in\mathbb{R}^{3n}$, while the residual vector is a vector with the same dimension $R\in\mathbb{R}^{3n}$.
 The reporting `Residual` value is the RMS of the residual vector.
 The solver boils down to finding the root of the function

 $$ F(W) = R $$